 Weekends or weekdays?

 This depends on you and when you can most effectively act on your leads.

-My take on this, there are likely fewer buyers on the weekends so working them may be beneficial.
+My take on this: there are likely fewer buyers on the weekends, so working them may not be beneficial.
 For the record, I have not noticed anything beneficial in this directly, in my own experience, but it may be worth some experimentation on your part.

 How Many Days Per Week?

-I have found a traditional Monday through Friday work schedule was best for me and my VAs.
+I have found a traditional Monday through Friday work schedule works best for me and my VAs.
 No one wants to work 7 days a week.
-If they do want to work 7 days a week and you or someone in your business can act on the leads, go for it.
+If they do want to work 7 days a week, and you or someone in your business can act on the leads, go for it.

 You would be better off having multiple VAs if you need 7 days of work.
 You can then spread their hours as you need.

 Scheduling Multiple VAs

 When you have multiple employees, you can have them work in two ways:

 - Simultaneously.
 Like traditional 9-5 jobs where they have an “office” type environment with each other.